About

 These days, I’m putting all that experience to use in a different way: as a mom, a writer, and a resource for other parents who are tired of trying to do it all alone.

-We’re raising our little boy (he’ll be two this summer) on a very non-influencer budget.
+We’re on a very non-influencer budget.
 Our income is under six figures and pretty inconsistent thanks to my freelance work.
 We don’t take glamorous vacations or do family photo shoots in matching outfits.
 Our house is functional, not Pinterest-pretty.

 But we do make smart decisions with the money we have.
 We spend intentionally, save where we can, and try to invest in things that give our son the step up we never had—without stretching ourselves thin in the process.